 5. Conclusions

 School inequality has a crucial influence on educational outcomes and life opportunities.
 This article aims to identify how urbanization and family SES are related to children’s access opportunities to good schools.
 Our results show that both factors make differences and that the two are intertwined.
-Students with higher family SES backgrounds from more urbanized areas have more opportunities to access wealthier schools.
+Students with higher family SES backgrounds from more urbanized areas have more opportunities to access higher income schools.
 But this relation between family SES and school inequality is only prominent in the most urbanized areas and does not appear in less urbanized areas.
-It suggests that in the most urbanized areas, wealthier and higher educated parents enjoy more school choices, like wealthy public schools or private schools.
+It suggests that in the most urbanized areas, higher income and higher educated parents enjoy more school choices, like high income public schools or private schools.
 They may have more economic resources and knowledge to choose good schools despite school catchment area limitations, because they can either afford addresses in an affluent catchment with high quality schools or put more effort into children’s educational planning and school choice.
 However, when it comes to less urbanized areas like towns or townships, schools are generally poorer and fewer.
-So the relation between parental SES and school wealth is not present, which underlines the socio-spatial inequality of school distribution.
+So the relation between parental SES and school income level is not present, which underlines the socio-spatial inequality of school distribution.
+This also adds to the understanding that school quality is a pathway through which residential segregation can reproduce educational inequality (Galster, 2011; Nieuwenhuis & Hooimeijer, 2016; Nieuwenhuis, Hooimeijer, & Meeus, 2015).

 The Taiwanese case in this article verifies the relation between socio-spatial inequality and school inequality, and the relation between family SES and school inequality in previous studies.
 Furthermore, we extend this literature by demonstrating how urbanization and family SES interact together when predicting children’s school access opportunities.
 When a place is more urbanized, there will be more high-income jobs and economic resources, which will attract higher educated parents.
 On the other hand, such places will be difficult to afford for low SES parents, thus fostering residential segregation.
 Together with school segregation, such socio-spatial inequality exacerbates educational inequality.
+Because levels of residential segregation in our study areas are lower than in many other counties and cities in Taiwan, it is possible that school quality is more stratified by family SES in other areas.
+Placing Taiwan in the East Asian region is more difficult: Taiwan’s and South Korea’s educational inequality are decreasing, Japan’s and culturally similar Mainland China’s educational inequality are increasing (Hannum, Ishida, Park, & Tam, 2019).
+How the differences in residential inequality in these regions relate to changes in the educational climate still needs more rigorous and comparative study.